BilalMagomedov/Java-GUI-Card-Game/README.md

-# Card Match Game in Java GUI
+# Card Match Game by using Java GUI

 Welcome to the Card Match Game!
 This is a simple card game where you'll be pitted against the computer in a card-matching showdown.